+April 6, 2020

-Preparing and Submitting a Public Report – SFI 2015-2019 Forest Management Standard
+Preparing and Submitting a Public Report – SFI 2022Forest Management Standard

-A Program Participant shall provide a summary audit report (one copy must be in English) to SFI Inc. after the successful completion of certification, recertification, or surveillance audit to the SFI 2015-2019 Forest Management Standard.
+A Certified Organization shall provide a summary audit report (one copy must be in English) to SFI Inc. after the successful completion of certification, recertification, or surveillance audit to the SFI 2022 Forest Management Standard.
 The summary audit report will be posted on the SFI Inc. website (www.sfiprogram.org) for public review.

-The certification body shall prepare the SFI 2015-2019 Forest Management Standard summary audit report, which shall include, at a minimum:
+The certification body shall prepare the SFI 2022 Forest Management Standard summary audit report, which shall include, at a minimum: